 The Agile Approach

-Agile methodologies are more customer centric and less bureaucratic.
+Agile methodologies are more customer centric and less bureaucratic for enterprise mobility.
 They are more flexible and tools independent.
 They also focus more on individuals and interactions as well as customer collaboration rather than processes, documentation and following a rigid plan.
 The key to a successful agile approach is a Service Oriented Architecture (SOA) and Decision Management (DM).
 This combination facilitates the ability to answer to the market changes and opportunities.

 Agile has a unique approach: